 Town of Fowler Historian

-If you are researching ancestors and/or working on your family genealogy, contact my office, as I have some records on hand that may assist you in your search.
-In 2023, I completed genealogical research for several families.
+If you are researching ancestors and/or working on your family genealogy, contact the Historian's office, as she has some records on hand that may assist you in your search.

 The following passage is from Pages from the Sketch Book of a Town Historian: Fowler 1807-1957, compiled by Helen Scott Cunningham.